SA's IVF Leader Since 1982

 Please don’t be afraid to ask questions

-Please do not hesitate to ask your fertility doctor or any other member of the staff for information.
+Please do not hesitate to ask your fertility doctor or any other member of staff for information.

 Complaints and Feedback

 You have the right to make a complaint if you have any concerns with the way Flinders Fertility provided a service to you.
 We will investigate your complaint and, where necessary, make changes to improve our service.
 Any complaint made to us will be treated confidentially and will only be discussed with the people directly involved.
-You are welcome to have a family member, advocate or a friend with you when talking to us.
+You are welcome to have a family member, advocate, or a friend with you when talking to us.

 If you wish to make a complaint, there are some simple steps that you can take which will be very helpful: